Orrest Head Walk from Windermere

 Orrest Head is considered a easy walk, with a steady uphill climb.
 It's achievable for most people, including families with children, and doesn't require special equipment.

-Kit list for visiting the Lakes
+Kit list for walking in the Lakes

 As mentioned, it's essential to bring appropriate clothing and footwear for your walk.